Chauncey Washington: New York Jets

 Washington was signed off the Cowboys' practice squad on December 14, 2009 by the New York Jets.
 Washington would be waived by the team on September 5, 2010.
 Washington would later be re-signed to the team's practice squad on September 7, 2010.

 St. Louis Rams

 Washington was signed off of the New York Jets practice squad on September 28, 2010 by the St. Louis Rams.
 He was waived on October 18 and signed to the Rams practice squad on October 19.
 He was released by the Rams on August 4, 2011.

-Second stint with Cowboys
+Dallas Cowboys (second stint)

 On November 30, 2011, he was signed to the Cowboys' practice squad.
 On December 23, he was promoted to the active roster.
 His only stats came against the Philadelphia Eagles, recording one carry for minus-1 yard and 2 receptions for 13 yards.
 He wasn't re-signed after the season.